tayef-ai/tayefShahriar/README.md

 - 👋 Hi, I’m @tayefShahriar
-- 👀 I’m interested in django, python
+- 👀 I’m interested in django, python and React.js
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning django and React.js
-- 💞️ I’m looking to collaborate on django project
+- 💞️ I’m looking to collaborate on django or React project
 - 📫 How to reach me tayef12@gmail.com

 <!---